hpan-ports/tree-main/README.rst

-may be available in any format as may be mirrored in a Git repository -- such as with repositories implementing the Concurrent Versions System (CVS) or the Subversion (SVN) repository format -- these may be mirroed with the respective Git repository mirroring tool, then referenced within the singular *ports tree*
+may be available in any format as may be mirrored in a Git repository -- such as with repositories implementing the Concurrent Versions System (CVS) or the Subversion (SVN) repository format -- these may be mirrored with the respective Git repository mirroring tool, then referenced within the singular *ports tree*

 The methodology proposed in this repository is applied onto the Git